 Kevin M. Brown is a partner in Mintz & Gold’s commercial and appellate litigation department.
 Kevin has experience advising clients in a variety of industries, from giant media companies to small technology startups.
 His particular skill is his ability, both in written and oral advocacy, to explain complex issues—often related to technology or finance—in a way that can be understood easily by a non-expert audience.
 Kevin is Mintz & Gold’s go-to lawyer for complicated electronic discovery issues.
 He has tried matters before various state and federal courts in New York, as well as serving as the first-chair lawyer for the successful arbitration of a breach of contract dispute.
+Kevin’s legal prowess is evidenced by his selection as a New York Super Lawyer for 2019.

 Boston-bred and raised in Billerica, Massachusetts, Kevin has spent nearly all of his legal career in New York City.
 As a result, he has real-world experience arguing for minority opinions and unpopular causes.
 Kevin is a cum laude graduate of Georgetown University’s Edmund A. Walsh School of Foreign Service and a magna cum laude graduate of New York University School of Law.
 At NYU Kevin was Order of the Coif, a Florence Allen Scholar, and an Executive Articles Editor of the Annual Survey of American Law.
 From 2006 to 2007, Kevin clerked for the Hon.
 Gerald Bard Tjoflat on the United States Court of Appeals for the Eleventh Circuit in Jacksonville, Florida.
 Before and after his clerkship, Kevin was a litigation associate with Ropes & Gray LLP in their New York office.